Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models: Simulation Studies

+At both agenda compositions, BIRT and the inner-product LSIRM largely collapse factional structure, merging within-party factions into roughly three visible groups in the representative embedding (Figure~\ref{fig:sim3-agenda}).
+Euclidean LSIRM, by contrast, separates all six factions into distinct clusters.
+As the share of partisan bills falls from 50\% to 30\%, factional signals strengthen and the performance gap widens: Euclidean LSIRM's mean silhouette increases from $0.624$ ($SD = 0.081$) to $0.723$ ($SD = 0.016$), while BIRT remains low ($0.164$ to $0.172$) and the inner-product LSIRM shows similarly weak separation ($0.188$ to $0.190$).

-\subsubsection{Cross-Party Coalitions}
+\subsection{Cross-Party Coalitions}

 We introduced unequal faction sizes (70 vs.\ 10 legislators per faction) and two types of bridge bills: \emph{Bridge-A} supported by majority factions from both parties (L1 and C1), and \emph{Bridge-B} supported by minority factions (L2 and C2).
 This design tests whether the model can represent overlapping coalitions that transcend party lines.
-Additional configurations and extended results, including simulations incorporating faction bills, appear in the supplementary material.
+Additional configurations and extended results, including simulations incorporating faction bills, appear in the Supplementary Materials (Section 1.3.2).

-In the majority consensus scenario (Figure~\ref{fig:sim3-consensus}), Euclidean LSIRM correctly draws the allied majority factions closer together near the inter-party boundary, with Bridge-A bills positioned between them ($\hat{\gamma} \approx 3.178$).
-BIRT fails to represent this structure---distances between allied cross-party legislators are no shorter than distances between ideological opponents.
+In the majority consensus scenario (Figure~\ref{fig:crossparty-majority}), Euclidean LSIRM correctly draws the allied majority factions closer together near the inter-party boundary, with Bridge-A bills positioned between them.
+Both BIRT and the inner-product LSIRM fail to represent this structure---distances between allied cross-party legislators are no shorter than distances between ideological opponents, obscuring the coalition structure in the latent space.

-In the ends-against-the-middle scenario \citep{Duck-Mayr_Montgomery_2023}, Euclidean LSIRM draws the minority factions toward each other while maintaining separation between the majority blocs (Figure~\ref{fig:sim3-eam}, $\hat{\gamma} \approx 3.206$).
-BIRT spreads legislators along a secondary axis in ways that obscure the coalition logic.